latam-polmeth/Meeting2021/README.md

 ## Application process

 The application process is closed.
-Interested participants can [register from June 21 through September 1, 2021](https://www.cambridge.org/core/membership/spm/conferences).
+Interested participants can [register from June 21 through October 17, 2021](https://www.cambridge.org/core/membership/spm/conferences).
 There is a small registration fee ($10 and $15 for virtual and in-person student attendees; $20 and $30 for non-students, respectively).
 To ensure that all participants have enough time to read their paper, participants are required to submit their papers no later than November 1, 2021.

 ## Program